 Infographic | Mexico's Vaccine Supply and Distribution Efforts

-As of September 28, 2021, Mexico has managed to vaccinate upwards 70% of its adult population (or 49% of its total population) despite delayed arrivals of vaccines and issues with vaccine supply chains.
-While Mexico has donated vaccines to Belize, Bolivia, Paraguay, Guatemala, Honduras, El Salvador, Jamaica, and Guatemala, the United States has been the only country to donate COVID-19 vaccines to the nation.
+As of December 1st, 2021, Mexico has managed to vaccinate upwards of 86% of its adult population (or 60% of its total population) despite delayed arrivals of vaccines and issues with vaccine supply chains in the first half of 2021.
+While Mexico has donated vaccines to Belize, Bolivia, Paraguay, Guatemala, Honduras, El Salvador, and Jamaica, the United States has been the only country to donate COVID-19 vaccines to the nation.
 In this infographic, the Mexico Institute explores COVID-19 vaccine supply and distribution efforts.

 Vaccine Supply Chains

-Mexico has also set up production lines in Querétaro and the México State to bottle doses of the AstraZeneca and CanSino vaccines, completing the production process in-country.
-Mexico has received a total of 33,776,862 doses, 16% of which are from CanSino and 84% from AstraZeneca.
+As well, to overcome challenges with the supply of ready-to-jab doses, Mexico set up production lines in Querétaro and the México State to bottle doses of the AstraZeneca and CanSino vaccines, completing the production process in-country.
+Mexico has received a total of 42.3 million doses to bottle domestically, 28% of which are from CanSino and 72% from AstraZeneca.

-Mexico has donated vaccines to more countries than have donated to Mexico.
-Mexico sent humble shipments in the hundred-thousands to Belize, Bolivia, Paraguay, Guatemala, Honduras, El Salvador, Jamaica, and Guatemala.
-In total, Mexico has donated 1 million doses – all of the AstraZeneca vaccine – to friends in the region.
+While only one country – the United States – has donated vaccines to Mexico, seven countries have received Mexican vaccine donations.
+Mexico sent modest shipments in the hundred-thousands to Belize, Bolivia, Paraguay, Guatemala, Honduras, El Salvador, and Jamaica.
+In total, Mexico has donated 1.3 million AstraZeneca doses to friends in the region.

 Meanwhile, only the United States has donated vaccines to Mexico.
-The U.S. has delivered 7.6 million doses of the 8.5 million total that it pledged.
-While the FDA has not approved the AstraZeneca vaccine for use in the U.S., that vaccine comprises 36% of the donations that have arrived in Mexico.
-The Moderna vaccine comprises 46% of donations and the Johnson&Johnson, 18%.
+By October, the U.S. had delivered 7.6 million doses of the 8.5 million total that it pledged to Mexico.
+It fulfilled the pledge in late October with 2.5 million bonus doses, bringing the total of donated doses to 11 million – or 6% of Mexico’s total vaccine stockpiles.
+While the FDA has not approved the AstraZeneca vaccine for use in the U.S., that vaccine comprises 56% of the donations that have arrived in Mexico.
+The Moderna vaccine comprises 32% of donations and the Johnson&Johnson, 12%.

-For more on “vaccine diplomacy” in Latin America and its role in great power competition, visit the Latin America Program's new portal.
+Below you can download the PDF versions of each of this infographic's iterations, with data updated on September 28th, October 30th, and December 1st, 2021.
+For more on “vaccine diplomacy” in Latin America and its role in great power competition, visit the Latin America Program's portal.

 The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United States by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 A binational Advisory Board, chaired by Luis Téllez and Earl Anthony Wayne, oversees the work of the Mexico Institute.
 Read more